April 2022

 Road kill is always senseless.

 I had one pound fifty pence left in my pocket and was wondering if this was enough money for a cup of tea until I found a snack van on a countryside lane facing the service station.
-Here, from a very nice man and woman I purchased a cup of tea for fifty pence; they didn't only give me some hot water and a tea bag, they also stirred sugar and poured milk into the cup for me, how rare it is to get this sort of service these days I thought.
-We chatted for a while as I have drunk three cups of tea, they also gave me a free egg buttie on the house before I parted company.
-I used the service station for a shit before hitching a lift from a woman driving to Keele M6 Service Station.
-The last and final lift of the day was from an amateur boxer / professional photographer heading towards Portsmouth.
-We talked for a while, then he offered to re-route a little out of his direction and take me into Stroud.
+A nice man and woman sold me a cup of tea for fifty pence.
+They not only gave me hot water and a tea bag, but they also added milk and stirred in sugar for me.
+I thought, "service these days."
+We talked for a while, I had three cups of tea, and they gave me a free egg buttie.
+Before getting a ride from a woman driving to Keele M6 Service Station, I used the station for a shit.
+The last lift of the day came from a professional photographer who was also an amateur boxer going toward Portsmouth.
+After a long conversation, he offered to take me into Stroud by rerouting slightly away from his original route.

 19th

-Today I continued with my hitch-hiking, having made up my mind to leave Scotland a few days ago.
-The first lift was very creepy, a guy returning to Perth after visiting his girlfriend in Blair Gowie, claimed.
+I continued my hitchhiking journey on the following day, having resolved to depart Scotland a few days prior.
+The first ride was very creepy, a guy returning to Perth after visiting his girlfriend in Blair Gowie.

-It took almost two hours to walk south out of Perth and link with a lay-by on the A9.
-Many cars drove by before a Taxi driver stopped and took me all the way to Glasgow Airport.
-Here I hitch-hiked another lift to Hamilton.
-From here I walked through Larkhall and onto the M74.
-The next lift took me to Carlisle, then another to T-bay services from an old man with huge fingernails, placing my rucksack in the back of his van I noticed twenty dead pheasants.
-The night ended at Lancaster Service station.
+The walk south from Perth to the lay-by on the A9 took nearly two hours.
+A taxi driver finally stopped and took me all the way to Glasgow Airport, after many cars had gone by.
+To get to Hamilton, I hitched another ride.
+From here, I walked through Larkhall and onto the M74.
+The next ride got me to Carlisle, and then another to T-bay services from an old man with very long nails.
+As I put my backpack in the back of his van, I saw twenty dead pheasants.
+At Lancaster Service Station, the evening came to a close.

-Before exiting the service station, I did think about possible places to sleep, but the woods surrounding the immediate area were full of noisy crows.
-Luckily for me the service station had a foot bridge which was more surreal than creepy, thinking back and looking at the above picture, maybe both.
-Walking out of the West side, I walked down a few lanes until I came to a village named Hollins Lane.
-I walked past the Duchy of Lancaster estate office, through a field and onto the A6.
+Before leaving the gas station, I did think about where I could sleep, but the nearby woods were full of noisy crows.
+Luckily for me, the service station had a foot bridge which was more surreal than creepy, thinking back and looking at the above picture, maybe both.
+After leaving the West side, I proceeded down a few lanes until I reached Hollins Lane, a village.
+I walked past the estate office for the Duchy of Lancaster, across a field, and onto the A6.

 18th

-There were sheep in the next field and in the field I was pitched.
-The first lift I hitch-hiked was from a single man, he dropped me off here.
+There were sheep in the field next to where I was camping.
+It was a single man who gave me my first hitchhiking ride, and he dropped me off here.

-After a long walk, I was picked up by a rat faced Romanian drain cleaner working for Aberdeenshire council.
-He told about living in Italy before he moved to Scotland and said he wanted to go live in China; I asked if state oppression bothered him, he replied, don't believe everything you read in the papers, but it's all over TikTok and China own that, I thought.
+After a long walk, a rat-faced Romanian drain cleaner who worked for Aberdeenshire Council gave me a lift.
+He talked about living in Italy before relocating to Scotland and stated that he wanted to live in China.
+When I asked him if he was bothered by state oppression, he said, "Don't believe everything you read in the papers," but I assumed that China owned that since it was all over TikTok.

-When the second lift dropped me off on the A97 I knew I was in for a long, long day, with much walking; in fact it took another lengthy eight miles of road before I managed to flag down another lift.
+As soon as the second lift dropped me off on the A97, I knew I was in for a very long day of walking.
+In fact, I had to walk eight more miles of road before I could flag down another lift.

-Eventually, after about three hours, a woman was visiting schools within the locality of the area picked me up and drove me to a small village named Dinnet.
-Here I was passed by a silver Jaguar E-type (remake), close behind, almost tailgating was a police escort then a succession of ranger rovers with suited and booted passengers.
-I tried to hitch for another hour before I began walking again.
-Another three miles down the road, a bus stopped and gave me a free ride to Ballater; the bus driver said, “I stopped because nobody around these parts will give you a lift”.
-I walked out of Ballater almost immediately, passing by some kilted bag piped do on at a small church.
+Finally, after three hours, a woman who was visiting schools in the area picked me up and drove me to a small village called Dinnet.
+A police escort followed closely behind, almost tailgating, as I was passed by a silver Jaguar E-type (remake).
+Subsequently, a series of ranger rovers with passengers in suited and booted attire followed.
+I attempted to hitch for an additional hour before starting to walk once more.
+About three miles further down the road, a bus stopped and provided me with a complimentary ride to Ballater.
+The bus driver explained, "I stopped because no one in the vicinity would offer you a ride."
+Nearly immediately, I exited Ballater, passing by a small church where a kilted bagpiper was performing.

-The next lift came when two roads co-joined, the driver was a man who had just dropped his family off in Ballater before going back home to Braemar.
-He talked about the Royals, and the local economy, about how businesses could not find employees due to an accommodation shortage.
-I always visit the river when I am in Braemar.
+The next lift came when two roads met.
+The driver was a man who had just dropped off his family in Ballater and was on his way back to Braemar.
+He discussed the Royals and the local economy, including how companies were having trouble hiring people because there weren't enough places to stay.
+I always go to the river when I'm in Braemar.

-A woman stopped in a camper van and gave me a lift to Blair Gowrie, she spend time telling me of a situation at a campsite she had stayed at.
-We ate fruit pastels along the way.
+An older woman in a camper van stopped and gave me a ride to Blair Gowrie.
+She talked to me for a while about something that happened at a campsite she had stayed at.
+We enjoyed fruit pastels while travelling.

 17th

-This morning I have woken in my tent pitched about three miles East of a town named Buckie.
+I woke up in my tent, which is set up about three miles east of a town called Buckie.

 Furthermore, I packed away my equipment and walked down a long flight of steps, crossed a road and stumbled upon a beach.
 A person was there, her dog came to me, she said “she likes you, she likes you very much”, weird.

-Further along the beach there was a lot of granite rock, so much that the beach reminded me of my childhood home of Northwest Leicestershire.
+Further along the beach, there was a lot of granite rock.
+It made me think of Northwest Leicestershire, where I grew up.

-A mere mile and a half eastwards, I found myself in Portknockie.
-From here on the coastline changed dramatically, increasing significantly with caves and fallen rocks.
+A mere half mile eastward, I discovered myself in Portknockie.
+From this point forward, the coastline underwent a significant transformation, with the addition of caves and fallen rocks.

 Can you imagine our displaced highlanders sleeping here, driven to the cold North Sea winds of the East Coast by the Highland Clearances, only to be pushed into compact cities; subjected to depravities until they succumb to the alienations of the workhouses?
 People were uprooted and forced into colonisation, few wanted to leave their homeland, most suffered and many died along the way doing so.